 What to look for in a Charging Network?

 Curiously some gas car drivers are loyal to particular brands, and only buy from that company.
-We may puzzle over what drives brand loyalty, but it exists.
-Over time we'll see brand loyalty develop for charging station networks.
+Over time we may see brand loyalty develop for charging station networks.
 In the meantime let's consider a few practical reasons to choose one network over another:

 - Reliability We want that charging station to work all the time.
 Downtime puts our travel at risk.